loadinglucian/laravel-mise/README.md

-# Laravel Omakase
+# Laravel Buffet

 An opinionated Laravel package that provides a curated selection of packages and configurations for your next Laravel project.
-Just like omakase dining where the chef chooses the best ingredients for you, this package installs and configures a thoughtfully selected set of development tools and packages.
+This package installs and configures a thoughtfully selected set of development tools and packages.

 ## Features

-- 🎯 **Curated Package Selection**: Installs popular and well-maintained packages for modern Laravel development
+- **Curated Package Selection**: Installs popular and well-maintained packages for modern Laravel development
-- ⚙️ **Pre-configured Tools**: Copies ready-to-use configuration files for development tools
+- **Pre-configured Tools**: Copies ready-to-use configuration files for development tools
-- 🔧 **Flexible Installation**: Choose to install only specific parts (composer packages, npm packages, or configuration files)
+- **Flexible Installation**: Choose to install only specific parts (composer packages, npm packages, or configuration files)
-- 📁 **GitHub Actions**: Includes pre-configured workflows for CI/CD
+- **GitHub Actions**: Includes pre-configured workflows for CI/CD
-- 🎨 **Code Quality Tools**: Sets up PHPStan, Pint, Pest, and Prettier with sensible defaults
+- **Code Quality Tools**: Sets up PHPStan, Pint, Pest, and Prettier with sensible defaults

 ## Requirements